jherediagu/open-art-shield/README.md

 ---

-## What is useful today?

-OpenArtShield is currently useful as:
+## Current status

+**Working today:**

-- a TypeScript SDK for experimenting with invisible watermarking;
+- invisible watermarking (DCT);
+- verify + sidecar metadata;
+- robustness audits across real-world transforms;
+- CLIP-based `ai-audit` (embedding drift between two images);
-- a CLI for embedding and extracting DCT-based watermarks;
+- experimental embedding cloak;
-- a robustness harness for testing common image transformations;
-- a reproducible way to compare watermark survival across JPEG compression, resizing, cropping, blur, color changes, and screenshot-like processing;
-- a reporting tool for producing JSON and HTML audit artifacts.

-It is not yet a consumer-grade protection app for artists.
-The current focus is measurement, reproducibility, and developer ergonomics.

-## What is not solved?

-OpenArtShield does **not** currently solve:
+- EOT scoring (cloak robustness across transformations).

+**Not solved (and not claimed):**

-- preventing AI training;
+- guaranteed prevention of AI training;
-- preventing copying;
-- preventing screenshots;
-- surviving arbitrary social media pipelines;
+- guaranteed protection from style mimicry;
-- defeating motivated adversaries;
+- universal robustness across arbitrary pipelines and motivated adversaries;
-- legal enforcement;
+- legal enforcement or proof of ownership on its own;
-- proving ownership by itself;
-- replacing provenance standards such as C2PA;
+- provenance / C2PA;
-- implementing Glaze, Nightshade, or other adversarial perturbation systems.
+- poisoning.

-A watermark is a signal, not a lock.
+It is not yet a consumer-grade protection app for artists - the current focus is measurement, reproducibility, and developer ergonomics.
+A watermark is a signal, not a lock; a cloak is a measured perturbation, not a guarantee.

 ---